meanmedianmoge/zoia_lib/README.md

 ## Features
 - Browse PatchStorage uploads and local patches within the UI
 - Search functionality to locate specific patches, tags, and more
-- Preview patches with the patch visualizer
-- Sort the results by title, date modified, likes, views, or downloads
+- Sort the results by author, title, date modified, likes, views, or downloads
 - Download patches from PatchStorage
 - Import patches from local storage or SD card
+- Version control and local/PS patch merging
+- Preview patches with the patch visualizer
 - View and edit patch notes
 - Customized category and tag labels for all patches
 - Drag & drop patches into bank directories, configured automatically into a ZOIA-readable format
-- Version control and change-detection
+- Help toolbar for app documentation and ZOIA resources

 ## Contributing
 - We welcome all contributions!
 If you want to see something added,